lsst-ts/ts_M1M3SupportFPGA/README.md

 The force actuator and hardpoint actuator modbus processes are much more complex and rely on the host machine to parse the data.

+## Inclinometer

+Inclinometer RS-232 data are stored in support memory.
+Data are read over RS-232 connection in *Inclinometer/InclinometerSampleSensorLoop.vi*, which writes to transmit FIFO(->RS-232 port) instructions to read holding register 0 and 1, process response (including checking CRC) and put to update telemetry FIFO instructions to update inclinometer values.

 # DIO assignment